 text/plain does not mean "any kind of textual data."
 If they expect a specific kind of textual data, they will likely not consider it a match.
 Specifically if they download a

 text/plain file from a

 <link> element declaring a CSS file, they will not recognize it as a valid CSS file if presented with

 text/css must be used.

-Any CSS files that have to be interpreted as such in a Web page must be of the
+CSS files used to style a Web page must be sent with

-application/octet-stream MIME type: in these cases, they won't be recognized as CSS files by most browsers and will be silently ignored.
-Special attention has to be paid to serve CSS files with the correct type.
+application/octet-stream MIME types.
+If so, they won't be recognized as CSS by most browsers and will be ignored.

 All HTML content should be served with this type.
 Alternative MIME types for XHTML (like